SMTG-Bham/surfaxe/README.md

 3. **Analysis:** Various scripts for surface and bulk calculations.

-  * Electrostatic potential tool, based on Keith Butler's [MacroDensity](https://github.com/WMD-group/MacroDensity) code, for the calculation of absolute electron energies (ionisation potential, electron affinity).
+  * Calculation of planar and macroscopic average of the electrostatic potential through the slab to determine absolute electron energies (ionisation potential, electron affinity).
-  * Nearest neighbours and bond analysis scripts.
+  * Nearest neighbour atom determination and bond distance analysis (useful for geometry relaxation convergence checks).

-Surfaxe primarily supports VASP, however we would like to add support for other periodic codes in the future.
+Surfaxe primarily supports the [VASP](https://www.vasp.at/) DFT code, however most of the `generation` module is code-agnostic.
+In the future we would like to add support for more periodic codes in the other modules.

 ## Example outputs